 Nunavut Arctic College continues to act on its commitment to Inuit employment and makes modest gains.
 The college's Inuit Employment Plan currently sits at 56 percent.
 While the college remains committed to improving its Inuit employment numbers across all employment categories, the college intends to focus on filling positions at the administrative, paraprofessional and professional levels.
-In focusing on these levels, the college could balance between filling positions located in the college's campuses.
+In focusing on these levels, the college could balance between filling positions located in the community which support community learning centres but also programs offered in the college's campuses.
 The college will continue to strive to ensure its Inuit staff at all levels are aware of training opportunities available to them as Government of Nunavut employees and through opportunities afforded to the college in partnership with Memorial University.